 Traditionally, trailer is a short promotion video piece, the purpose of which is to create an impressive effect and engage its audience to own your game and experience this game themselves.
 That’s why here, at Nowhere Production we roughly designate our trailers into two types: cinematic and GPU.

 Cinematic type consists of CG (Computer Graphics), which is created exclusively for a video to narrate a story and reveal a game’s synopsis.
-While on the other side, GPU type of trailers usually consists of captured moments of a live gameplay along with the most important points to focus on gaming features.
+While on the other side, Gameplay type of trailers usually consists of captured moments of a live gameplay along with the most important points to focus on gaming features.

 Regardless the type of trailer you choose, here at Nowhere Production, we believe that any trailer must have a direct connection to a game to help it’s audience better understand of what a subsequent gaming experience would be expected.
 That’s why we dive deep into the gameplay environment along with it’s mechanics to distinguish gaming features and details to fulfill your trailer experience.